-After a successful fiscal year in 2019, January 2020 brought news of issues with the Boeing 737 Max, affecting production work at Spirit Aerosystems, the largest employer in Sedgwick County, then in March 2020 the World Health Organization declared the coronavirus disease (COVID-19) a pandemic further impacting the local economy.
-While the impacts were not as severe as initially anticipated slower growth through 2023 is projected as the economy recovers.
+After a successful fiscal year in 2019, January 2020 brought news of issues with the Boeing 737 Max, affecting production work at Spirit Aerosystems, the largest employer in Sedgwick County, then in March 2020, the World Health Organization declared the coronavirus disease (COVID-19) a pandemic, further impacting the local economy.
+The impacts were not as severe as initially anticipated and growth is expected to return in 2022 as the economy recovers.

 Similar to other state and local governments, Sedgwick County was seeing a return in property valuations closer to levels that were seen prior to the Great Recession.
 From 2010 through 2012, valuations driving property tax collections (more than 50 percent of total revenues per year) experienced less than one percent growth.
 Then, for the first time in 20 years, assessed property tax valuations for the 2013 budget experienced a negative assessment of 0.7 percent.
 Growth returned in the 2014 budget, when assessed property valuations increased 0.6 percent.
 Assessed valuation growth for the 2017 budget was 2.8 percent over the previous year.
-Growth was 3.2 percent for the 2018 budget, 3.9 percent for the 2019 budget, 4.5 percent for the 2020 budget, 4.6 percent for the 2021 budget and is estimated at 3.6 percent for the 2022 Recommended Budget.
+Growth was 3.2 percent for the 2018 budget, 3.9 percent for the 2019 budget, 4.5 percent for the 2020 budget, 4.6 percent for the 2021 budget and 3.6 percent for the 2022 budget.
 However, slower growth is anticipated for the 2023 budget year before returning to more normal levels of growth in 2024.
 The table below illustrates changes in Sedgwick County's assessed valuation since 2002.

 While initial estimates for 2020 showed very significant shortfalls, actual data showed that the economic impact in County property-tax-funds was less than expected.
-An anticipated rebound in the economy from the impact of COVID-19 led to stronger revenue projections for the 2022 Recommended Budget.
+An anticipated rebound in the economy from the impact of COVID-19 led to stronger revenue projections for the 2022 budget.

-As shown in the table below, projections outline increased revenue in 2020, largely due to the onetime reimbursement for eligible personnel costs from Federal Coronavirus Aid, Relief, and Economic Security Act (CARES) funding, with revenue growth slowly returning in 2022 with normal growth in 2023-2026 as economic conditions improve.
+As shown in the table below, projections outline increased revenue in 2020, largely due to the one-time reimbursement for eligible personnel costs from Federal Coronavirus Aid, Relief, and Economic Security Act (CARES) funding, with revenue growth expected to return in 2022 with normal growth in 2023-2026 as economic conditions improve.

-As a result of revenue declines following the Great Recession and the anticipated impact of the 737 Max production reductions and the COVID-19 pandemic, the County has made great efforts to control expenditures to maintain fiscal integrity.
+As a result of revenue declines following the Great Recession and the anticipated impact of the 737 Max production reductions and the COVID-19 pandemic, the County has made great efforts to contro expenditures to maintain fiscal integrity.

-The 2022 Recommended Budget represents a decrease from the 2021 revised and reflects the first year of a multi-year compensation plan to move the organization closer to market pay to help with the recruitment and retention of employees and includes the reclassification of 1,637 positions as well as a 2.0 percent general pay adjustment (GPA) for all other employees.
+The 2022 budget represents a decrease from the 2021 revised and reflects the first year of a multiyear compensation plan to move the organization closer to market pay to help with the recruitment and retention of employees and includes the reclassification of 1,637 positions as well as a 2.0 percent general pay adjustment (GPA) for all other employees.

 The blue line in the graph below shows the County's actual and current projections for each year in the forecast.
-The 2022 Recommended Budget projects a deficit of \$3.4 million related to acceptable use of fund balance in the General Fund and strategic use of fund balance to reach targeted levels in the County's other property-tax-supported funds.
+The 2022 budget projects a deficit of \$2.8 million related to acceptable use of fund balance in the General Fund and strategic use of fund balance to reach targeted levels in the County's other property-tax-supported funds.
 The actual results for 2020 reflect reimbursement of COVID-19 related expenses from CARES funding, while the 2021 projections reflect anticipated use of those funds to support COVID-19 response.

-The 2022 Recommended Budget includes \$2.8 million in transfers for capital improvement projects from County property-tax-supported funds to the County's Capital Improvement Fund in 2022: \$1.8 million for facility projects; and \$0.9 million for drainage.
+The 2022 budget includes \$2.8 million in transfers for capital improvement projects from County property-tax-supported funds to the County's Capital Improvement Fund in 2022: \$1.8 million for facility projects; and \$0.9 million for drainage.